 |Social Studies ||47 multiple-choice items 8 stimuli ||75 minutes|

 TASC tests are administered in their respective states three times a year, and they can be taken on paper or as a computerized test.
-For a more extensive understanding of test items and subject areas on the TASC test, visit our Free TASC Sample Questions page.
+For a more extensive understanding of test items and subject areas on the TASC test, and for even more free TASC test practice visit our Free TASC Sample Questions page.

 TASC Reading The TASC Reading test assesses reading readiness in alignment with the Common Core's high school standard of college and career readiness.
 70% of the exam is comprised of informational texts and the remaining 30% is allocated to literary texts.
 Both of these areas require students to demonstrate knowledge of key ideas and details, as well as craft and structure skills.
 Students must also be able to integrate key ideas and knowledge into their answers.